TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/perf-highfragmentation.md

 # We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
-Your pool has more than 100GB of disused storage space.
+We detected that your pool has more than 100GB of disused storage space in the past 30 minutes.
+This condition can occur when space used increases and data is subsequently deleted.
 File space allocated is not automatically reclaimed when data is deleted.

-If this space will be used soon, disregard this insight.
+Monitoring file space usage and shrinking data files may be necessary in the following scenarios:

+* Allow data growth in an elastic pool when the file space allocated for its databases reaches the pool max size.
+* Allow decreasing the max size of a single database or elastic pool.
+* Allow changing a single database or elastic pool to a different service tier or performance tier with a lower max size.
 <!--/issueDescription-->

-#### **Recommended documents**
+## **Recommended steps**

+* If this space will be used soon, disregard this insight.
-If this space is no longer needed, you can reclaim it by following suggestions detailed in the [Manage file space in Azure SQL Database](https://docs.microsoft.com/azure/sql-database/sql-database-file-space-management) in the Reclaim unused allocated space section.
+* If this space is no longer needed, you can reclaim it by following suggestions detailed in the [Manage file space in Azure SQL Database](https://docs.microsoft.com/azure/sql-database/sql-database-file-space-management) in the Reclaim unused allocated space section.